Poisonous Plants & Weeds in Texas You Should Be Cautious Of

 Image

 The Lone Star State is home to an abundance of wildlife.
 Most of the plants that we encounter in Texas are harmless but some can be downright deadly if parts of them are ingested by humans or unwary livestock.
-Do yourself a favor and learn to spot these dangerous plants so you can learn to avoid them.
+Do yourself a favor and learn to spot these poisonous plants so you can learn to avoid them.

 Wisteria